gaohongwei/wuhan_need_you/deploy/docker/README.md

 ### Test the website

-Test the website is normal
+Test the website is normal (The first few tries may fail)

 ```
 sudo ./docker.sh test